Dessia-tech/dessia_bot_template/README.md

      If you encounter problems reading the Excel file, ensure it's properly formatted and saved as .xlsx.

    - Package Name Conflicts:
-     Be sure that the choosen package name does not already exist in your organization or on PyPI.
+     Be sure that the chosen package name does not already exist in your organization or on PyPI.
 So, consider choosing a different name to avoid conflicts.

 ## Contact

 For any questions or issues, please contact the Operations-Team.